uwuxie/C9/README.md

 >> adb shell settings put secure enabled_accessibility_services com.austinauyeung.nyuma.c9/com.austinauyeung.nyuma.c9.accessibility.service.OverlayAccessibilityService
 ```

+### Additional installation for Android 8
+If you are on Android 8 and are experiencing poor scrolling performance, Shizuku may be required.
+Please see the next section for Shizuku guidelines.

 ### Additional installation for Android 11
 If you are on Android 11, please first try the application as-is.
 If gestures cannot be dispatched successfully, or if you have had trouble in the past with other cursor apps, you will need to [install Shizuku](https://shizuku.rikka.app/guide/setup/) to use this application.
 Once installed, navigate to, and enable, `C9 > Developer Options > Enable Shizuku Integration`.